 Par.
-V. The original journal shall be preserved after publication, in the office of the Secretary of State, but there shall be no other record thereof.
+V. The original journal shall be preserved, after publication, in the office of the Secretary of State, but there shall be no other record thereof.

 Par.
 VI.
-The yeas and nays on any question shall, at the desire of one-fifth of the members present, be entered on the journal.
+The yeas and nays on any question, shall, at the desire of one-fifth of the members present, be entered on the journal.

 Par.
 VII.
-Every bill, before it shall pass, shall be read three times, and on three separate days, in each House, unless in cases of actual invasion or insurrection.
+Every bill, before it shall pass, shall be read three times, and on three separate days, in each House, unless in cases of actual invasion or insurrection; but the first and second reading of each local bill, and bank and railroad charters, shall consist of reading of the title only, unless said bill is ordered to be engrossed.

 Par.
 VIII.
-No law or ordinance shall pass which refers to more than one subject matter, or contains matter different from what is expressed in the title thereof.
+No law or ordinance shall pass which refers to more than one subject-matter, or contains matter different from what is expressed in the title thereof.

 Par.
 IX.
-The general appropriation bill shall embrace nothing except appropriations fixed by previous laws, the ordinary expenses of the Executive, Legislative and Judicial Departments of the government, payment of the public debt and interest thereon, and for support of the public institutions and educational interests of the State.
+The general appropriation bill shall embrace nothing except appropriations fixed by previous laws, the ordinary expenses of the executive, legislative, and judicial departments of the government, payment of the public debt and interest thereon, and the support of the public institutions and educational interests of the State.
 All other appropriations shall be made by separate bills, each embracing but one subject.

 Par.
-X. All bills for raising revenue, or appropriating money, shall originate in the House of Representatives, but the Senate may propose, or concur in amendments, as in other bills.
+X. All bills for raising revenue, or appropriating money, shall originate in the House of Representatives, but the Senate may propose or concur in amendments, as in other bills.

 Par.
 XI.
-No money shall be drawn from the treasury except by appropriation made by law, and a regular statement and account of the receipt and expenditure of all public money shall be published every three months, and, also, with the laws passed by each session of the General Assembly.
+No money shall be drawn from the treasury except by appropriation made by law; and a regular statement and account of the receipt and expenditure of all public money shall be published every three months, and also with the laws passed by each session of the General Assembly.

 Par.
 XII.
-No bill or resolution appropriating money shall become a law unless, upon its passage, the yeas and nays, in each House, are recorded.
+No bill or resolution appropriating money shall become a law, unless upon its passage the yeas and nays, in each house, are recorded.

 Par.
 XIII.
-All acts shall be signed by the President of the Senate and the Speaker of the House of Representatives, and no bill, ordinance or resolution, intended to have the effect of a law, which shall have been rejected by either house, shall be again proposed during the same session, under the same or any other title, without the consent of two-thirds of the House by which the same was rejected.
+All acts shall be signed by the President of the Senate and the Speaker of the House of Representatives; and no bill, ordinance, or resolution, intended to have the effect of a law, which shall have been rejected by either House, shall be again proposed during the same session, under the same or any other title, without the consent of two-thirds of the House by which the same was rejected.

 Par.
 XIV.
-No bill shall become a law unless it shall receive a majority of the votes of all the members elected to each House of the General Assembly, and it shall, in every instance, so appear on the journal.
+No bill shall become a law unless it shall receive a majority of the votes of all the members elected to each House of the General Assembly, and it shall, in every instance, so appear on the Journal.